jeetsukumaran/DendroPy/doc/source/tutorial/genbank.rst

 **********************************

 The :mod:`~dendropy.interop.genbank` module provides the classes and methods to download sequences from |GenBank| and instantiate them into |DendroPy| phylogenetic data objects.
-Three classes are provided, all of which have an identical interface, varying only in that type of data retrieved:
+Three classes are provided, all of which have an identical interface, varying only in the type of data retrieved:

    :class:`~dendropy.interop.genbank.GenBankDna`